renew-la/w2-homework/README.md

 To test your progress and see your work in the browser - simply navigate to your project directory + open `index.html`

+## Submitting your work

+1. In GitHub Desktop - it should show all your code changes already.
+Make sure to **commit** your changes (bottom left) with a summary description
+2. After committing, the center navigation should be clear
+3. Click "Push Origin" on the top
+4. Great job!

 Good Luck!

 ### Resources: